coprolit/rpg-rules/tactical-activity-tracking.md

 Combatants receive 4 `Action Points` every `round`, that may be spent among any number of `actions`.
 All combatants may move up to the maximum of their movement allowance.
 Normal movement, excluding `Moving Maneuvers`, has no AP cost.

+The amount of parry to be used and who it will be used against must be announced in this phase.
+At the beginning of the Resolution phase, a player should know what his Defensive Bonus is against each of his opponents.

 ### Resolution Phase
 Combatants take turns and resolve their declared `actions`, in order from __highest to lowest__ `initiative`.